ColumbiaCPMG/CRAFTs-Indel/README.md

 The regional allele frequency (rAF) is defined by the regional allele count of a particular variant, divided by the regional AN.
 The regional allele count is the number of variants within a particular base-pair window (10bp, 20bp, 30bp, 40bp) and can be calculated by finding the sum of the AC values of the indels within the window.
 The regional AN is the mean of the AN values of the variants within a particular base-pair window (10bp, 20bp, 30bp, 40bp).

 # Discrepancy between gnomAD AN values and IGM AN values
-The AN values of the IGM data only accounts for the number of covered alternate alleles.
-However, the AN values of the gnomAD data represent double the number of covered alternate alleles.
+The AN values of the IGM data only accounts for the number of individuals.
+However, the AN values of the gnomAD data represent the number of covered alternate alleles.
 Therefore, it is crucial to remember to multiply the IGM AN number by 2 during calculations of allele frequency.

 # Rareness
 Rare is defined as allele frequency that is less than or equal to (<=) 10^-4 for both gnomAD and IGM data.